-I, like most people in this society, was raised on meat and dairy at an early age.
-We have no choice in the matter, so we conform to eating meat and dairy and we go on living this way not questioning why.
+I was raised on the consumption of meat and dairy.
+Consequently, We have no choice in the matter as we go on conforming to eating meat and dairy and would go on living this way never questioning why.
 As a child and into my teens, I rarely ate vegetables.

-I did become vegetarian at the age of 13 because I loved animals, but that was short as my parents did not support that and would continue to shove meat on my plate and so I continued eating meat.
+I did become vegetarian at the age of 13 because I loved animals, however, that was short lived as my parents would continue to shove meat on my plate and so I continued eating meat.

-So we go on and continue eating meat and dairy because our taste buds have conformed to tasting it.
+Moreover, we go on and continue eating meat and dairy because our taste buds have conformed to the taste of it.
 I would go on to eat rare to medium steaks on a regular basis with an occasional salad on the side.
-Not questioning one thing as we go on in this world not questioning anything, not even questioning who we are.
+Not questioning one thing as we would go on living in this world not questioning anything, not even questioning who we are.

 “Humans – who enslave, castrate, experiment on, and fillet other animals – have had an understandable penchant for pretending animals do not feel pain.
 A sharp distinction between humans and ‘animals’ is essential if we are to bend them to our will, make them work for us, wear them, eat them – without any disquieting tinges of guilt or regret.
 It is unseemly of us, who often behave so unfeeling toward other animals, to contend that only humans can suffer.
 The behavior of other animals renders such pretensions specious.
 They are just too much like us.”

 Firstly, I became a vegan for the love of animals, for the love of all species.
 Have you ever looked into an animals eyes and noticed their beautiful soul?
 Many would not notice as many of us just choose to look the other way.